-Vocabulary: consacrâ (to consecrate, to sanctify), il prin nassût (firstborn), viergi (to open; also vierzi), la nature (euphemism referring here to the female reproductive organs; see note below), bandî (to exclude).
+Vocabulary: consacrâ (to consecrate, to sanctify), il prin nassût (firstborn), viergi (to open; also vierzi), la nature (euphemism referring here to the female reproductive organs; see note below), bandît (consecrated, sanctified).

-God says to Moses: consacrimi i prins nassûts di ducj i israelits (consecrate unto me all the firstborns of the Israelites); by this, God commands Moses to set the firstborns apart unto him (see also verse 12).
-He continues: ducj chei che a viergin la nature (all those that open the womb), om o nemâl che al sedi (whether they be man or animal), a son bandîts par me (they are excluded by me).
+God says to Moses: consacrimi i prins nassûts di ducj i israelits (consecrate unto me [or sanctify unto me] all the firstborns of the Israelites); by this, God commands Moses to set apart the firstborns for him (see also verse 12).
+He continues: ducj chei che a viergin la nature (all those that open the womb), om o nemâl che al sedi (whether they be man or animal), a son bandîts par me (they are [to be] consecrated unto me).
+The basic sense of bandît is set apart; in this way, a son bandîts par me can also be taken as they are to be set apart for me.

 The Friulian la nature can be used as a euphemism to refer to the reproductive organs of both the male and female.
 In Gjenesi 17, you will recall that the foreskin of the male is referred to as l’ultime piel de nature (literally, final skin of the [man’s] nature), where la nature is a euphemistic reference to the virile member.
 Now, in the current portion of text (verse 2), it refers to the reproductive organs of the woman.
 The Hebrew mentions womb or uterus here, so ducj chei che a viergin la nature should be understood in the context of this verse as all those that open the womb.